xrdocs-migration/cnbng/_tutorials/cnbng-cp-aio-single-vm-deployment-guide-any-vm-environment.md

 **Warning**: Proceed to next step only if passwordless access to cnBNG CP VM is working from Inception VM.

-## Step 4: cnBNG CP deployment using SMI Deployer
+## Step 3: cnBNG CP deployment using SMI Deployer

 1. Login to Inception VM
-1. Login to SMI Deployer running on Inception VM, using below ssh command on Inception VM:
+1. Login to SMI Deployer running on Inception VM, using below ssh command:
 ```
 ssh admin@localhost -p 2022
 ```